JcaPetri/Apollo-System-MySql/README.md

 >
 > Microservice_Tbl has not their own ID and IDNum.

 ___
 ### Scope
+The Scope are the tables of the software.

+All scope are created in the SysBaseElements_Tbl.
+If some others properties of a specific record is needed, we add this information in the SysBaseElementOthersFiels_Tbl table.
+So with this type of database structure, all the record has a common and specific properties.
+> [!TIP]
+> In the Article database we can create all the articles with theirs specific properties without create new columns.
+We avoid have a lot of record with null values.
+>
+> In the Supplier database we can create all the client an each one has their own properties.

 >[!IMPORTANT]
-> Each Scope must have a table. --> When you create a Scope is a Table, which could be real or virtual, you need to create:
+ Each Scope must have defined a table structure in the software.
+- When you create a Scope is a Table, which could be real or virtual, you need to create it in the sofware structure:
-> - EntityStructures_Tbl --> here you set up wich field it has.
+    - EntityStructures_Tbl --> here you set up wich field it has.
-> - EntityFieldProperties_Tbl	--> here you set up the properties of each Field.
+    - EntityFieldProperties_Tbl	--> here you set up the properties of each Field.
 (DataType, Lenght, etc)
-> - EntityFieldDefaultValues_Tbl	--> here you set up the default value, when the user do not send it.
+    - EntityFieldDefaultValues_Tbl	--> here you set up the default value, when the user do not send it.
 So the user fill only the changed values.

 ___
 ## The Apolo Software Structure are defined by: